yandex-cloud/docs/en/legal/privacy.md

 *	For analytics, statistical and research purposes, including providing our business partners and affiliates with aggregated statistical data.

-*	To allow the provision of the Services of a third party, as detailed in our terms of use (<https://cloudil.co.il/docs/legal/terms>) and CloudIL Services agreement (<https://cloudil.co.il/docs/legal/agreement>).
+*	To allow the provision of the Services of a third party, as detailed in our terms of use (<https://nebius.com/il/docs/legal/terms>) and Nebius Services agreement (<https://nebius.com/il/docs/legal/agreement>).

 *	To protect and enforce our rights, privacy and security, safety, systems and property, or those of other persons, and resolve disputes.

 *	Notifications and Promotional Communications: Subject to your approval, we may send you notifications, messages and other promotional updates about new features, offerings, events and special opportunities or any other information we think our customers and users will find valuable.
 We may provide such notices through any of the contact means available to us (e.g. SMS messages, web notifications, e-mail, phone calls etc.), through the Services, or through our marketing campaigns on any other site or platform, including social media platforms.

-  If you do not wish to receive such promotional communications, you may notify us at any time by sending an email to: [support@cloudil.co.il](mailto:support@cloudil.co.il) or by choosing to opt-out of receiving additional promotional communications from us by clicking on the 'unsubscribe' link in any such message, or by following any instructions we may include in the message sent to you (the "Opt-out request").
+  If you do not wish to receive such promotional communications, you may notify us at any time by sending an email to: [support@nebius-israel.com](mailto:support@nebius-israel.com) or by choosing to opt-out of receiving additional promotional communications from us by clicking on the 'unsubscribe' link in any such message, or by following any instructions we may include in the message sent to you (the "Opt-out request").
 Please note that, once we receive your request, it may take an additional period of time for the Opt-Out Request to become effective.

 ## 5. Recipients of personal data

 We may disclose certain personal data to the following recipients to the extent required or permitted by applicable law and/or based on data subject's consent:

-*	Affiliate entities   which are a part of CloudIL group of companies, that are involved in operating or providing the Services, including inter alia transfer of logs, IP addresses, user and resource IDs for support and technical maintenance purposes;
+*	Affiliate entities   which are a part of Nebius group of companies, that are involved in operating or providing the Services, including inter alia transfer of logs, IP addresses, user and resource IDs for support and technical maintenance purposes;

-*	Third party vendors that provide services to us to facilitate or evaluate the Services, such as: CRM, ERP, billing and other systems required for administrating CloudIL business processes, legal advisers, accountants, suppliers of payment services;
+*	Third party vendors that provide services to us to facilitate or evaluate the Services, such as: CRM, ERP, billing and other systems required for administrating Nebius business processes, legal advisers, accountants, suppliers of payment services;

 *	Third party marketing and analytics vendors which analyze the activities of visitors to the Services (such as Google LLC providing Google Analytics service);